Elmer Reider

 Michael Hale said his father was “the kind of person who believed we needed to respect symbols of authority, including the flag.
 He loved to serve people,” he added.
 “He sold service.”

-Despite the colorful smorgasbord of national and cultural symbolism that surrounded him, his heart belonged strictly to the Stars and Stripes of the red, white and blue.
+Despite the colorful smorgasbord of national and cultural symbolism that surrounded him, his heart belonged strictly to the Stars and Stripes of the red, white, and blue.

-Warming to his subject, he added: “I still get a tingle out of seeing our flag in a parade or at some special event.
-It's a symbol of a great nation and I think it has a special meaning for every American.”
+Warming to his subject, he added, “I still get a tingle out of seeing our flag in a parade or at some special event.
+It's a symbol of a great nation, and I think it has a special meaning for every American.”

 He was named president of the Portland Americanization Council in 1974.
-During the 1980s, he also was involved with the American Naturalization Council, helping to swear in new U.S. citizens “He gave the new people flags,” his son said.
+During the 1980s, he was also involved with the American Naturalization Council, helping to swear in new U.S. citizens.
+“He gave the new people flags,” his son said.

-Mr. Reider was a member of the Portland Foursquare Church, the Christian Businessmen’s Club and the Eastside Commercial Club.
+Mr. Reider was a member of the Portland Foursquare Church, the Christian Businessmen’s Club, and the Eastside Commercial Club.

 He served on the Northwest board of Wycliffe Bible Translators and had been a board member of Officers Alive and the Salvation Army's social services program.

-In 1983, Mr. Reider paid $5,000 for “the inventor, good will and telephone number” of a Portland flag business.
+In 1983, Mr. Reider paid $5,000 for “the inventor, goodwill, and telephone number” of a Portland flag business.

 Renaming the company Elmer's Flag & Banner, he went on to build the business on Southeast Grand Avenue into what its vendors claim is the largest flag business in the Northwest.
 It has the largest flag showroom west of the Mississippi, according to his son, Michael Hale, who manages the store.

 Bill Hammerbeck, manager of H.E.
-Edwards stock brokerage in the Lloyd Tower and a close friend of Mr. Reider's for the past 20 years, said “He's been a great guy and he represents the flag as far as I'm concerned.”
+Edwards stock brokerage in the Lloyd Tower and a close friend of Mr. Reider's for the past 20 years, said, “He's been a great guy and he represents the flag as far as I'm concerned.”

 He said Mr. Reider was as dedicated to Christian principles as he was to patriotic ones.
 “He's a giver,” he said.
 “His Christian commitment really showed through in everything he did.”